carpentries-incubator/cwl-novice-tutorial/_episodes/02-shell_to_cwl.md

 ~~~
 {: .language-yaml}

-In the input file we provide the values for the inputs declared in the `inputs` section of our workflow.
-Our workflow takes `fastq` as an input parameter.
+In the input file the values for the inputs that are declared in the `inputs` section of the workflow are provided.
+The workflow takes `fastq` as an input parameter.
-When setting inputs, we need to define the class of the object, for example `class: File` or `class: Directory`.
+When setting inputs, the class of the object needs to be defined, for example `class: File` or `class: Directory`.
 The last line is needed to provide a format for the fastq file.

-Now we can finally run our workflow:
+Now the workflow can be run using the following command:

 ~~~
 cwltool rna_seq_workflow.cwl workflow_input.yml